Atlantic Records: Signing Led Zeppelin and CSN

 In 1978, Atlantic finally broke the leading UK progressive group Genesis as a major act in the US.
 Ahmet Ertegun had first seen them perform in the Midwest on one of their early American tours, and it was on this occasion that he also became an ardent fan of their drummer/vocalist, Phil Collins.
 Jerry Greenberg signed the group to Atlantic in the US in 1973 on Ertegun's advice, but although they were very successful in Europe, Genesis remained at best a "cult" act in America for most of the Seventies.
 In the meantime, original lead singer Peter Gabriel had left the group in 1975, followed in 1977 by lead guitarist Steve Hackett, reducing the group to a three-piece.
 Ertegun was directly involved in the recording of the band's 1978 album ...And Then There Were Three..., personally remixing the album's projected first single "Follow You, Follow Me".
-Although the group didn't use this version, it guided them in their subsequent production.
+Although the group did not use this version, it guided them in their subsequent production.
 Collins later commented, "We didn't use his version, but we knew what he was getting at.
-He saw something more in there that wasn't coming out before."
+He saw something more in there that wasn't coming out before".
 The released version of "Follow You, Follow Me" gave Genesis their first hit single in the US, the album became their first American gold record, and the experience resulted in Ertegun and Collins becoming close friends.

-By 1979 Genesis drummer/singer Phil Collins was considering branching out into a solo career.
-Reacting to the acrimonious breakup of his first marriage, he had begun writing and recording new songs at home, which were considerably different from the material he had been recording with Genesis.
+By 1979, Genesis drummer and singer Phil Collins was considering branching out into a solo career.
+Reacting to the breakup of his first marriage, he had begun writing and recording new songs at home, which were considerably different from the material he had been recording with Genesis.
 Although many in the industry reportedly discouraged him from going solo, Collins was strongly supported by Ertegun, who encouraged him to record an album after hearing the R&B-flavoured demo tapes Collins had recorded in his garage.
 Ertegun also insisted on changes to the song that became Collins' debut single.
-After hearing the song's sparsely-arranged opening section, Ertegun said: "Where's the backbeat, man?
-The kids won't know where it is – you've got to put extra drums on it."
-Collins replied "The drums come later," to which Ertegun retorted "By that time the kids will have switched over to another radio station."
-Acceding to Ertegun's demand, Collins took the unusual step of overdubbing extra drums on the finished master tape, and he later commented, "He (Ertegun) was quite right."
+After hearing the song's sparsely arranged opening section, Ertegun said: "Where's the backbeat, man?
+The kids won't know where it is – you've got to put extra drums on it".
+Collins replied "The drums come later," to which Ertegun retorted "By that time the kids will have switched over to another radio station".
+Acceding to Ertegun's demand, Collins took the unusual step of overdubbing extra drums on the finished master tape, and he later commented, "He (Ertegun) was quite right".